mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 Network Data Field
 ------------------
 Network Data Field (N_Data) carries diagnostic message data.
-It might be an entire diagnostic message data (if diagnostic message fits into one packet) or just a part (a single packet) of it (if segmentation had to be used to divide diagnostic message into smaller parts).
+It might be an entire diagnostic message data (if a :ref:`diagnostic message <knowledge-base-diagnostic-message>` fits into one packet) or just a part of it (if :ref:`segmentation <knowledge-base-segmentation>` had to be used to divide a :ref:`diagnostic message <knowledge-base-diagnostic-message>` into smaller parts).